JitendraZaa/JitendraZaa/README.md

 - 👋 Hi, I’m @JitendraZaa
-- 🌱 I’m currently learning Salesforce
+- 🌱 I have been working as Enterprise Architect and specialized in Salesforce, ServiceNow, J2EE since last 18 years
-- 💞️ I’m looking to collaborate on state of art challenge on Salesforce + AI
+- 💞️ I’m looking to collaborate on Salesforce + AI possibilities
 - 📫 How to reach me ... https://jitendrazaa.com/blog

 <!---